This exciting new MSc programme will teach you how to think as a social psychologist, and how to answer questions about social phenomena

 - the knowledge to make well-informed contributions to discussions about social issues.

-The programme will prepare you for a range of career path.
+The programme will prepare you for a range of career paths.
 For example,

 - a PhD in Social Psychology or in a related field, possibly leading to an academic career